GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Semantically, the :code:`halo` parameter is just a convenient marker for users to delimit the expected inner domain part.
 This separation is used to infer the compute domain when calling stencils, unless an origin and domain are explicitly specified.
-Further, the domain can be accessed in the storage through the :code:`domain` attribute of the storage.
-The result is again a storage with no halo, such that the index :code:`storage.domain[0, 0, 0]` refers to a corner of the inner domain denoted by the halo.
+Further, the domain can be accessed in the storage through the :code:`domain_view` attribute of the storage.
+The result is again a storage but without the halo, such that the index :code:`storage.domain[0, 0, 0]` refers to a corner of the inner domain denoted by the halo.

 The halo can be changed after allocation by assigning to :code:`storage.halo` using the same values as in the :code:`halo` parameter above.